Medical Experts

 Quick Answers for Clinicians

 Latent tuberculosis infection (LTBI) is diagnosed using laboratory tests that identify a positive immune response to Mycobacterium tuberculosis (MTB).
 These tests are recommended for individuals at high risk for TB exposure.
 Active tuberculosis (TB) is evaluated using a combination of medical history, physical examination, radiographic imaging, and laboratory testing.
 Tests such as an acid-fast-bacilli (AFB) smear, culture, and nucleic acid amplification tests (NAATs) indicate the presence of MTB.
 Additional laboratory testing is required to identify drug resistance or susceptibility.
-A definitive diagnosis of TB requires positive culture results.
+A definitive diagnosis of TB requires positive culture results, although a negative culture does not rule it out.

 Nontuberculous mycobacteria (NTM) include over 160 different bacterial species.
 The clinical symptoms and acid-fast-bacilli (AFB) smear results for diseases caused by NTM and Mycobacterium tuberculosis (MTB) are often indistinguishable.
 As a result, patients infected with NTM often receive unnecessary TB treatment.
 Improper diagnosis and treatment complicate patient management and contribute to the development of drug resistance.
 As such, the accurate diagnosis of TB and NTM infection is extremely important for the implementation of appropriate treatment and disease reporting.
 Laboratory approaches such as culture and nucleic acid-based testing are essential for accurate diagnosis.